gromacs/releng/docs/jenkins-config.rst

   using a version-specific label, based on what is specified in the :file:`clang-analyzer.py` build script in the source repository. cppcheck
-  Used to run cppcheck builds.
+  Used to run cppcheck builds for release-2018 and earlier.
 For now, there is no version specification: all used versions of cppcheck must be installed on each node. doxygen
   Used to run documentation builds.
 In addition to Doxygen, also other tools needed by the documentation build (Sphinx, Latex) need to be installed here.